basher/Web-UI-Boilerplate/README.md

 - `npm run start:theme --theme=[theme-name]` - Installs Node modules (if not already installed), launches Parcel bundler to compile/watch files (using the specified theme), and sets the port for HMR (Hot Module Replacement) to work in Storybook.
 - `npm run storybook` - Launches Storybook/HTML component library.

-> NOTE: Simply running `npm start` will launch Parcel bundler with the most recently specified theme.
+> NOTE: Simply running `npm start` without a theme argument will launch Parcel bundler with the most recently specified theme.

 ### UI themes
 - Theme-specific CSS is located in `ui/src/css/_THEMES` folder.